-37 To what extent can the specific features of the pharmaceutical sector provide an objective justification for conduct that would otherwise infringe antitrust rules?
+39 To what extent can the specific features of the pharmaceutical sector provide an objective justification for conduct that would otherwise infringe antitrust rules?

-Sector-specific features of the pharmaceutical industry may provide good objective justifications for conduct that can otherwise be viewed as anticompetitive.
-For instance, price control regulations and statutory market monitoring mechanisms justify suppliers' attempts to track products, which might otherwise raise competition law concerns in other industries (eg, 3M, 07-22/207-66, 13 March 2007).
-Similarly, the obligation on manufacturers and wholesalers to keep adequate supplies of medicines at all times may justify sales and export restrictions (Pfizer/Dilek Ecza, 07-63/774-281, 2 August 2007).
-Similarly, designating distributors to attend public tenders on an exclusive capacity has also been found to serve the public good by keeping hospital inventories stocked (eg, Roche, 16-39/642-288, 16 November 2016; Roche, 16-33/569-247, 13 October 2016; and Daiichi, 16-30/504-225, 8 September 2016).
+Sector-specific features of the pharma industry may provide good objective justifications for conduct that can otherwise be viewed as anticompetitive.
+For instance, price control regulations and statutory market monitoring mechanisms justify suppliers' attempts to track the products, which might otherwise raise competition law concerns in some other industries (eg, 3M, 13 March 2007, 07-22/207-66).
+Similarly, the obligation on manufacturers and wholesalers to keep adequate supply of medicines at all times may justify sales and export restrictions (Pfizer/

+Dilek Ecza, 2 August 2007, 07-63/774-281).
+Similarly, designating distributors to attend public tenders on an exclusive capacity has also been found to serve the public good by keeping hospital inventories stocked (eg, Roche, 16 November 2016, 16-39/642-288; Roche, 13 October 2016, 16-33/569-247; and Daiichi, 8 September 2016, 16-30/504-225).